Last updated on July 2nd, 2023 at 02:34 pm

-The oceanography around Praia do Norte is very unique, with the large ‘Nazare North Canyon’ funnelling incoming swell into this amazing big wave spot and placing it firmly as one of the biggest waves in the world.
+The oceanography around Praia do Norte is very unique, with the large ‘Nazare North Canyon’ funnelling swell into this amazing big wave arena.

 All this magic came together in 2022 for Sebastian Steudtner, who broke the world record for the largest wave ever surfed at a whopping 26.21 meters or 86 feet in height.